EnergyCube/RolePlay_Notes/README.md

 ##

 You will need [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and the .NET Framework 4.0.\
-You will also need FlatUI.dll (here is my [fork](https://github.com/EnergyCube/FlatUI/releases/latest)), place it in the client folder.\
+You will also need FlatUI.dll (here is my [fork](https://github.com/EnergyCube/FlatUI/releases/latest)), place it in the client folder.
+(I recommand you to recompile it for the .NET Framework 4)\
 \
 You are now ready to build the application !
 Open the Solution, select Release and Build !\
 \